anton-rs/kona/book/src/sdk/intro.md

 ## A Foundation of Flexibility

 The kona repository is more than a fault proof program for the OP Stack — it's an ecosystem of interoperable components, each crafted with reusability and extensibility as primary goals.
-While we provide a robust
+While we provide
-{{#template ../../templates/glossary-link.md root=./ ref=fault-proof-vm text=Fault Proof VM}} and a "online" backend for key components like `kona-derive` and `kona-executor`, the true power of `kona` lies in its adaptability.
+{{#template ../../templates/glossary-link.md root=./ ref=fault-proof-vm text=Fault Proof VM}} and "online" backends for key components like `kona-derive` and `kona-executor`, the true power of `kona` lies in its adaptability.

 ## Extend Without Forking